I-Man-H/PP1/Week 10/Week 10.md

 # Group Discussion 1

-Form 5 random groups of 4 by using [this link](https://www.classtools.net/random-group-generator/202305_hU4VQC).
+Form 5 random groups of 4.

 1. What are the key characteristics of a successful teamwork?
 2. Why are these characteristics important?